kubecost/docs/troubleshooting/troubleshoot-install.md

 To disable PSP in your deployment:

-1. Backup your helm values with `helm get values -n kubecost kubecost > kubecost-values.yaml`
+1. Back up your Helm values with `helm get values -n kubecost kubecost > kubecost-values.yaml`
 2. Open `kubecost-values.yaml` and delete any references to `podSecurityPolicy` or `psp`
-3. Delete all helm secrets in the Kubecost namespace:
+3. Delete all Helm secrets in the Kubecost namespace:

     {% code overflow="wrap" %}
     ```bash